DanielDucuara2018/report_calculation_front/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request for any enhancements or bug fixes.
+Feel free to fork the repository and submit a pull request with your improvements, bug fixes, or new features.

 ---